-In Vermont, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Vermont, a business operating under a fictitious name will need to register for an Assumed Business Name, commonly referred to as a DBA.
+Learn more about what an Assumed Business Name is, who needs one and how to register.

 Related: How to start a business in Vermont

-When a business wants to operate under a name other than their legal name, the state of Vermont, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Vermont, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register?

-The requirements and need to register an Assumed Business Name are organized under Vermont State Statutes 11 V.S.A. § 1621;.
+The requirements and need to register an Assumed Business Name are organized under Vermont law, 11 V.S.A. § 1621.
 These requirements vary depending on the type of business entity.

-Sole proprietorships and partnerships are the most common entities to register for a DBA.
+Sole proprietorships and general partnerships are the most common entities to register for a Vermont DBA name.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

-How much does a DBA cost in Vermont?
+How much does an Assumed Business Name registration cost in Vermont?

 What are the steps to file a DBA in Vermont?